 - Maintain 6 feet of distance between people.

 - Emphasize frequent and proper hand washing.
-Make sure sinks are well supplied with running water, soap and paper towels.
+Make sure sinks are well supplied with warm running water, soap and paper towels.

 - Work remotely whenever possible, particularly if individuals have underlying health conditions.